ArlCIbe/ArlCIbe/README.md

 ## About me

-US Army vet turned full-stack dev with a passion for making tech more accessible.
-I've spent over a decade in customer success, but am now diving deep into code to build user-focused solutions.
+Customer success expert turned full-stack dev with a passion for advocacy and accessibility.
+I've spent over a decade elevating the customer experience, so my transition into shaping user experiences with tech has been a natural transition.

-When I’m not coding or writing, I’m probably hanging with my pets or thinking about how to make documentation less boring.
+When I’m not coding or writing, I’m probably hanging with my babies--my dog, Korbel and my cat, Harli--watching anime, or thinking about how to make technical documentation less boring.

-Feel free to reach out and connect—always up for cool projects and good conversation!
+Feel free to reach out—I'm always up for cool projects and good conversation!

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="images\github-header-image-dark.png">